 A three-strand, barbed-wire fence delineates the site; most of it is set along the property boundary.
-The fence was in good condition (PL-1).
+The fence was in good condition (PL-2).
 Two locked barbed-wire gates-one on the north fence line and the other on the east fence line-provide monitoring-well access.
 The gates were locked and in good condition.

 Forty-five perimeter signs are bolted to the perimeter fence posts.
-Perimeter signs P1 and P3 were damaged and were replaced with new signs.
-Perimeter signs P6 and P38 have bullet holes but were legible.
-The other signs were in good condition.
+Several perimeter signs have bullet holes but were legible.
+The other signs were in good condition (P-3).